 The MU School of Law offers a collegial environment, reinforced by a small student body and a low faculty-student ratio.
 The intimacy of this setting, coupled with reasonable cost, consistently high bar passage rates, a network of alumni around the globe and access to top scholars in the legal world, make MU Law one of the best values in the nation.

 Hello!
 My name is Elisha Gilmore.
-I am currently a 1L in the beginning phases of my law school journey.
+I am currently a 2L in my law school journey.
 I grew up in the small town of Paris in northeast Missouri but for the past few years Columbia has been my home.
 In the spring of 2012, I received my undergrad degree in Business Administration with minors in Management and Psychology from Columbia College here in Columbia.

 I am in many ways a non-traditional student.
 I began my undergrad journey several years after having graduated high school.
 Prior to my academic career I worked in the financial services industry, serving in multiple roles from customer service to management.
 I worked as a manager for a large local firm for several years before resigning in 2006 to join a couple business partners in forming a start-up technology company that provides data security for banks and credit card companies.
 I served in a managerial role for that company for six years before deciding to forfeit the security of my career to apply to law school.
 For me, Mizzou was the only option I would consider.
 I am firmly rooted in Columbia and the first time I stepped inside Hulston Hall, the answer was quite easy.
 Mizzou Law boasts of a small-class atmosphere amidst the largest college campus in Missouri and it is true.
 The classes are small enough to create an intimate experience with the staff and your peers but large enough to provide the diversity necessary for a well-rounded learning environment.

-Just a few months ago I was in your position-scared, excited, anxious, intimidated.
+It seems like just a few months ago I was in your position-scared, excited, anxious, intimidated.
 You name it.
 I went through the whole gamut of emotions.
 Rest assured you are not alone.
-I shared your same concerns of workload, school-home-life balance, as well as anxiety over resigning from a wonderful long-term career to pursue something new.
+I shared your same concerns of workload, school-home-life balance, as well as anxiety over resigning from a comfortable long-term career to pursue something new.
 I am here to help.
 No question is too silly.
-I will be happy to share my experiences as a non-traditional first year law student, career woman, wife and mother of four.
+I will be happy to share my experiences as a non-traditional law student, career woman, wife and mother of four.